Spanish American War Website Banner

 Unit History:

-Following President McKinley's call for volunteers, the regiment began organizaing from elements of the First Maryland Volunteer National Guard.
+Following President McKinley's call for volunteers, the regiment began organizing from elements of the First Maryland Volunteer National Guard.
 The regiment was sent to Camp Wilmer at Pimlico, Maryland.
 Here between May 16 and May 29, 1898, the unit was mustered into the federal service as the 1st Maryland Volunteer Infantry.
-At the time of muster in, the regiment consisted of forty-three officers and 1,044 enlisted men.
+At the time of muster-in, the regiment consisted of forty-three officers and 1,044 enlisted men.

 In late May, the regiment was sent to Fort Monroe, at Hampton, Virginia as part of the military Department of the East.
+The headquarters, staff and eight companies arrived at Fort Monroe on May 26.
+The remaining companies arrived on July 6.
 Here the regiment spent its time in training.
-The men expected a transfer to take part in the invasion of Puerto Rico.
-The transfer came too late.
-The fighting of the war ended by armistice on August 12, 1898.
-In September, the regiment was transferred to the First Brigade of the Second Army Corps.
-The regiment was ordered to Camp Meade, at Middletown, Pennsylvania, with the Second Army Corps and was present there from mid-September until at least until Mid-October, 1898.
-At Camp Meade, the 1st Maryland was encamped next to the 10th Ohio and 35 Michigan volunteer infantry regiments
+The men expected a transfer to take part in the invasion of Puerto Rico but no transfer was provided.
+While the regiment was at Fort Monroe, the United States and Spain agreed to an armistice which ended the war's fighting on August 12, 1898.
+Subsequently, the regiment was ordered to Camp Meade located at Middletown, Pennsylvania, with the Second Army Corps.
+The regiment departed Fort Monroe on September 7 and arrived at Camp Meade the following day.
+At Camp Meade the regiment was assigned to the First Brigade, First Division of the Second Army Corps.
+During it time at the new camp, the 1st Maryland was encamped next to the 10th Ohio and 35th Michigan volunteer infantry regiments.

-At the time of its muster out, the regiment consisted of forty-nine officers and 1,070 enlisted men.
+At the time of its muster-out, the regiment consisted of forty-nine officers and 1,070 enlisted men.
 During its term of service, the regiment lost twelve enlisted men to disease, and one man to an accident.
-Thirty-two enlisted men were discharged on disability and fifty-threee men deserted.
+Thirty-two enlisted men were discharged on disability and fifty-three enlisted men deserted.

 Bibliography: